 Divorce actions are much more than just filling in the blanks – divorcing spouses need to be protected far into the future, and if there are children, you need to ensure that their well-being is safeguarded as well.
 Even though a divorce can proceed as an uncontested case, it is still a life-impacting experience and should be handled by an experienced and knowledgeable attorney.
 All of our cases are handled by one of our knowledgeable and experienced family law attorneys.
 However, attorney representation in uncontested divorces does not have to be expensive.

-Twin Cities Uncontested Divorce Lawyers
+Uncontested Divorce Lawyers

 In an uncontested divorce, both parties agree to the divorce and choose not to fight it in court.
 The divorce agreement would detail the terms of the divorce including child custody and visitation, child support, spousal support, and the division of marital property and debts.
 An uncontested divorce requires the cooperation of both parties since both parties have to sign the final Agreement.
 The primary issues to be decided during a divorce are alimony or spousal support, division of marital assets, division of debts, child custody, visitation and parenting plans, and child support.
 When spouses agree, they can usually obtain a divorce quickly.
 More typically, however, divorcing spouses have disputes regarding their post-marriage financial arrangements and the care and custody of their children.

 The majority of divorce proceedings are contested, meaning that both sides participate in the process.
 The fact that they are contested does not mean that they will be dragged out and end in trial.
-Very few cases continue to trial, and of those cases, the trial is only on the issues that the parties cannot agree on.
+Very few cases continue to trial, and of those cases, the trial is only on the issues on which the parties cannot agree.
 A divorce is commenced by serving two legal documents: the Summons and the Petition.
 The Summons has “restraining provisions” that basically tell the parties that everything must stay as it is—the party paying insurance must continue paying it, neither party can squander the marital assets, etc. The Petition sets out what the party that drafted the paperwork is asking for in the divorce process.
 Both of these documents must be personally handed to the other party.
 The spouse initiating the action (the “Petitioner”) cannot serve them.
 The spouse must have a third party over the age of 18 complete and serve the summons and petition upon the Respondent.
 The act of serving the paperwork starts the clock ticking, and the other party (the “Respondent”) has only 30 days to respond to the petition.

 Discovery In The Divorce Process

 Normally at this point, the Respondent will call the Petitioner’s attorney or an attorney of their own to handle the process.
-The parties exchange important financial information and other documents through a process called “discovery”.
-Discovery allows each side to have a complete understanding of what issues have to be resolved in the divorce, and allows each side to determine what they believe is reasonable for a settlement.
+The parties exchange important financial information and other documents through a process called “discovery.”
+Discovery allows each side to have a complete understanding of what issues have to be resolved in the divorce and allows each side to determine what they believe is reasonable for a settlement.
 Another part of the discovery process is the involvement of professionals to value property and accounts.
 If there is a home owned by the parties, generally an appraisal will be done to find the current fair market value.
 If the property were owned by a party prior to the marriage, the professional figures out what portion of the equity is marital or nonmarital.
 Professionals are also involved in determining what portion of retirement assets and other investment accounts is marital and what amount is nonmarital.
 The professional performs a marital tracing to determine these values.

 Handling Contested Divorce Settlements In Minnesota